 Appointments - We are seeing patients.
 Get full details.

 Visitors - As the COVID-19 situation has evolved, our policy is evolving as well.
 Get full details.

 Home > Fitness & Health > Health Library > Allergic Rhinitis

-To find out if you have allergies, your doctor will ask about your symptoms and examine you.
-Knowing what symptoms you have, when you get them, and what makes them worse or better can help your doctor know whether you have allergies or another problem.
+Your doctor will do a physical exam and ask questions about your symptoms, activities, and home.
+You may also have certain allergy tests done.
+Knowing what symptoms you have, when you get them, and what makes them worse or better can help your doctor know if you have allergies or another problem.

 Health Tools help you make wise health decisions or take action to improve your health.

-Allergic rhinitis, often called hay fever, occurs when your immune system overreacts to particles in the air that you breathe—you are allergic to them.
+Allergic rhinitis occurs when your immune system overreacts to particles in the air that you breathe.
+In other words, you are allergic to them.
+The particles are called allergens.
 Your immune system causes symptoms such as sneezing and a runny nose.
-The particles are called allergens, which simply means they can cause an allergic reaction.

-Several types of allergens cause allergic rhinitis, including pollens, mold, dust mites, animal dander, and cockroaches.
+Allergens that cause allergic rhinitis include pollens and animal dander.
 Although polluted air is not an allergen, it can irritate your nose and lungs.
 An irritated nose or lungs may make an allergic reaction more likely when you breathe in an allergen.

 You may be more likely to have allergic rhinitis and other allergies if: